Dwij-Vala/IDAI105-2505369-DwijVala/README.md

 # Technologies Used

-This project uses several Python libraries:
+This project was implemented using the following technologies:

+* Python
 * Streamlit
 * Pandas
 * NumPy